bluz71/vim-mistfly-statusline/README.md

 [Iosevka](https://github.com/be5invis/Iosevka), do contain that Git branch character.

-If `moonflyWithGitBranchCharacter` is unset or set to zero then the current Git branch will be displayed inside square brackets.
+If `mistflyWithGitBranchCharacter` is unset or set to zero then the current Git branch will be displayed inside square brackets.

 To display with the Unicode Git branch character please add the following to